-Life insurance is one of the best investments that you’ll ever make for your loved ones.
+Life insurance is one of the smartest financial decisions you can make for your family.
 It’s one of the only ways that you can ensure that your family has the money that they need if you die before you can earn and save enough to provide for them.
-While life insurance makes an excellent safety net, there are a lot of people that are looking to get more out of their plan than just a safety net.
-Some people want their life insurance to supplement their income and use it as a safe investment.
-That’s were indexed universal life insurance plans come in.
+While life insurance makes an excellent safety net, is it a good idea to buy indexed universal life when you are 50?
+Some people want their life insurance to supplement their income during retirement.
+IUL can be perfect for both.

 Seems like most of our clients shoot for a retirement age of around 65.
-Does that sound like you too?
+Does that sound like you, too?
 Have you saved enough to retire at 65?
 How much money does it take to retire?
 With our low-interest rate environment today, it is hard to put a number on it.
 I believe it was ING (now VOYA) that put out the commercials about your retirement number.
 I would be more comfortable knowing what my income needed to be.
 Let’s face it, age 65 is just 15 years away.

 Wouldn’t it make more sense to focus on cash flow at retirement?
 How much do you need now each month?
 Keep in mind that you probably have a mortgage payment, car payments, expenses that are related to your employment, etc. Just think about what you spend now that you will not be spending in retirement.
 That could be a big number in itself.
 Many in the retirement planning space say that you will need anywhere from 65% to 85% or your pre-retirement income during retirement.
 This amount is assuming that all of your income is taxable.
 How much would you need if you paid no tax on your income?
 It would certainly be less.

-Remember, we want to know how much cash flow we will have not how much cash.
+Remember, we want to know how much cash flow we will have, not how much cash.
 Let’s assume that we take the same income from both the indexed UL policy and the Retirement plan of $22,406.
-By taking that amount of income from both, the Retirement plan will run out of money at age 82 but the life insurance policy will keep paying the $22,406 all the way to age 100.
+By taking that amount of income from both, the Retirement plan will run out of money at age 82, but the life insurance policy will keep paying the $22,406 all the way to age 100.

 When most folks think about life insurance, they are not thinking about income.
-Most of our clients equate life insurance to money that their family will receive when they die.
+Most of our clients equate life insurance to money their family will receive when they die.
 Life insurance has come a long way.
 Not only do we buy life insurance for the death benefit, but also living benefits.
-Living benefits can be in the form of tax-free income or income when you become critically or chronically ill.
+Living benefits can be tax-free income or income when you become critically or chronically ill.
 Policies can now pay benefits when you get sick.
 My goal here is to show you a better way.

 Hopefully, you have done a good job saving for retirement and currently have a disciplined routine for saving.
-You may be on the right track or you may need help.
-Either way, using indexed universal life insurance as a supplemental tax-free income source, should be considered.
-Especially if you are in good health.
-Even though we are talking about using this policy as an income source, it is still life insurance and will need to be underwritten for health.
+You may be on the right track, or you may need help.
+Either way, using indexed universal life insurance as a supplemental tax-free income source should be considered.
+Especially if you are in good health, even though we are talking about using this policy as an income source, it is still life insurance and will need to be underwritten for health.

 Everyone is different.
 Each policy we write is different.
-We structure these policies keeping the death benefit as low as possible.
+We structure these policies, keeping the death benefit as low as possible.
 We do this to keep the expenses down so that the policy will provide the best growth possible.

-Use as a supplemental retirement plan
+Use as a supplemental retirement plan or LIRP

 Income is tax-free

-Policy includes critical and chronic illness payouts
+IUL Policies include coverage for critical and chronic illness

-The best way to find out is to use our custom quote request form on the left of this page.
-We can put together a presentation just like the one we used in this article.
+The best way to find out is to use our IUL calculator on this page.
+We can create a presentation like the one we used in this article.
 All we will need from you is a little information about your goals and timing to get a personalized presentation put together for you.